SoftwareAG/c8y-releasenotes/content/release-10-13-0/announcements-10-13-0.md

 As announced in [release 10.11](/releasenotes/release-10-11-0/announcements-10-11-0/), with the 10.13 release, the OAI-Secure authentication (successor of OAuth Internal) will be enabled by default for all new created tenants as the authentication method for all browser-based applications.

-Basic authentication will still be available as a fallback but has to be manually switched on.
+Basic authentication will still be available as a fallback but must be manually switched on.
 For details, see [Administration > Changing settings](https://cumulocity.com/guides/10.13.0/users-guide/administration/#changing-settings) in the *User guide*.
 Note, that basic authentication for devices is not affected by this change.

 **What comes next?**